amaan-seetal/amaan-seetal/README.md

 # Hi there, I'm Amaan

-## I am a software engineering student
+## I am ajunior software developer/engineer
-- I am currently working on setting up a shopping website using the MERN tech stack
 - I love learning and working on new innovating technologies
 - 2022 Goals: Code as many much as humanly possible in a single year
 - Fun fact: I am also a mechanical engineer